docknetwork/sdk/tutorials/src/concepts_claim_deduction.md

 ```

 in other words: `∀ thing: [alice likes thing] -> [bob likes thing]`

+If an unbound variable appears in the `then` pattern but does not appear in the `if_all` pattern the rule is considered invalid and will be rejected by the reasoner.

 Bound entities are constants of type RdfTerm.
 RDF nodes may be one of four things, an IRI, a blank node, a literal, or the default graph.
 For those familiar with algebraic datatypes: